navikt/soda-datajegerne/README.md

 - `SODA_CHECKS_FOLDER`: Path to folder containing soda check files for BigQuery datasets
 - `SLACK_CHANNEL`: Desired slack channel for posting data quality errors

+### Optional environment variables
+- `NOTIFY_OK_SCAN_STATUS`: Set to "true" if you want enabel slack notifications for passing soda scans

 ## Deploy nais
 To deploy to nais you can start from the [example naisjob yaml](https://github.com/navikt/dp-nada-soda/blob/main/.nais/naisjob.yaml) and modify this for your setup.